Saori Shimai

-Saori Shimai (島井 咲緒里, Shimai Saori) is a Japanese women's professional shogi player ranked 2-dan.
-As of January 2023, she is serving as an executive director of Ladies Professional Shogi-players' Association of Japan (LPSA).
+Saori Shimai (島井 咲緒里, Shimai Saori) is a Japanese retired women's professional shogi player who achieved the rank of 2-dan.
+As of July 2023, she is serving as an executive director of Ladies Professional Shogi-players' Association of Japan (LPSA).

 Women's shogi professional

+On July 1, 2026, the LPSA announced on its official website that Shimai has met the criteria for mandatory retirement as an active women's professional and that her retirement would become official upon completion of her final scheduled game on July 6.
+She finished her career with a record of 171 wins and 281 loses for a winning percentage of 0.378.

 Promotion history

 Shimai's promotion history is as follows: